zerone-fg/MedTrans/README.md

 # MedTrans
-Official PyTorch implementation of MedTrans
+Official PyTorch implementation of paper: MedTrans :SEMI-SUPERVISED CONVOLUTIONAL VISION TRANSFORMER FOR MEDICAL SEMANTIC SEGMENTATION

 ## Dataset
 We evaluate our method on ACDC and ISIC datasets respectively.
 **ACDC**: 3% labeled and 10% labeled